 providing overviews in maps, illustrating the geographical characteristics of climate change, impacts, vulnerabilities, adaptation efforts and adaptation results.

-5.Reliability and sScientific transparency The scientific basis and scientific quality is critical for the legitimacy of the findings and conclusions of the EEA report.
+5.Reliability and scientific transparency The scientific basis and scientific quality is critical for the legitimacy of the findings and conclusions of the EEA report.
 In the wide variety of information to be found on climate change, impacts, vulnerabilities and adaptation on the internet, the EEA report has to stand out as the best available consolidation of knowledge about the situation and developments in Europe and its member states.
 Clear links to the scientific background information is thus of high importance in any of the formats.

-6.Timeliness and fFlexibility Climate change and climate change impact research and climate change adaptation are still an ‘immature science’ and new insights, new information and new developments are continuously emerging from research, scientific papers and new policy experiments.
+6.Timeliness and flexibility Climate change and climate change impact research and climate change adaptation are still an ‘immature science’ and new insights, new information and new developments are continuously emerging from research, scientific papers and new policy experiments.
 In this dynamic environment, flexibility of the reporting system is of great value, either for a periodic update, or even for an ad hoc intervention based on new insights (allowing to improve timeliness of information cf. policy relevance).

 7.Resource needs The periodic production of an EEA CCIV(A) report requires significant resources.
 Within the context of our exploration it is not possible to assess in detail the potential resource needs for the different options.
 The scores given in table xx thus are tentative and relative to each other.